The Best Whole-House Surge Protectors of 2024

 Generally called “strip surge protectors” or “receptacle surge protectors,” these are popular, low-cost devices that plug into any household outlet.
 They typically have four to six additional outlets and are a convenient way to protect low-power devices like TVs, computers, or gaming consoles.

 Technically, these gadgets are surge arresters.
 Unlike Type 1 and Type 2 surge protectors, they don’t absorb excess power but rather transfer it to the ground wire.
-While they are effective in the majority of cases, it would be wrong to assume they offer total protection.
-It’s also important not to confuse them with ordinary power strips, which often look similar but do not have a surge-protection element.
+While they are effective in the majority of cases, it’s not accurate to assume they offer total protection.
+It’s also important to understand the difference between a surge protector and a power strip.
+Though the two often look similar, even outdoor power strips do not have a surge-protection element.

 UL Certification

 UL, formerly known as Underwriters Laboratories, is an independent organization recognized worldwide for safety testing and certification.
-The current standard for surge-protection devices is UL 1449 (3rd Edition).
-The term “UL listed” is frequently used.
-Whole-house surge protection devices should also be listed as a Transient Voltage Surge Suppressor (TVSS) and typically are labeled as such on the device.
+The current standard for surge-protection devices is UL 1449 (3rd Edition), and the term “UL listed” is frequently used to describe this.
+Whole-house electrical surge protection devices should also be listed as a Transient Voltage Surge Suppressor (TVSS) and typically are labeled as such on the device.

 UL 1449 covers numerous aspects of the SPD, including how fast it reacts to a surge, the current required to trip it, and the level of protection offered.
-In order to pass, a whole-house surge protector must be able to produce results within the specified limits for as many as 15 consecutive tests.
+A whole-house surge protector must be able to produce results within the specified limits for as many as 15 consecutive tests.

 Devices may also be CSA rated.
 This is a highly regarded global organization, and certification underlines the high safety standards of the device.